ClimateRiskAnalysis/CRA-book/contents.md

 #### Contents

 1. Introduction to climate risk
+2. Overview of climate risk management
+3. Levee Heightening As A Paradigmatic Problem
-2. What is uncertainty?
+4. What is uncertainty?
-3. Why does uncertainty matter?
+5. Why does uncertainty matter?

 #### Learning Objectives